 Longevity (5 points) - The technology's commercial life: How long has the technology and/or its application been successfully in use?

 Supporting materials such as technical papers and product literature can be submitted and will be assessed for completeness.
 Candidate technologies will then be submitted to the judges and ranked according to the Space Technology Hall of Fame Selection Criteria.
 Top-ranked candidates will then undergo a due diligence process.
 The supporting materials will aid the due diligence process and assist in determining relative contributions of innovating organizations and individuals.

-Selected nominations are announced each winter and officially inducted into the Space Technology Hall of Fame the following spring during a special awards ceremony and dinner held during the Space Symposium in Colorado Springs, Colo.
+Selected nominations are announced each Winter and officially inducted into the Space Technology Hall of Fame the following Spring during a special awards ceremony held during the Space Symposium in Colorado Springs, Colo.

 Questions?
 Contact us at +1.719.576.8000 or send us an email.